 Ben Robson's coverage of the trading week's most important market events.

-This week is full of many important economic events that will affect the movements of most major currencies,
+Yesterday was full of events that contributed strongly to the moves of most major currencies,

 Prices may be delayed by 5 seconds.
 Prices above are subject to our website terms and conditions.
 Prices are indicative only

 Margined Forex and CFD trading are leveraged products and can result in losses that exceed deposits.
 Ensure you fully understand the risks.
 Read more